Spring bear hunting has a rich heritage full of exciting traditions.

 Go Time

-Anxiously heading out that following morning, it did not take long after arrival to locate a bear with my Nikon optics.
+Anxiously heading out for another day in bear country, it didn’t take long after arrival to locate a bear with my optics.
 My suspicions had been right and sure enough, there he was, feeding on dandelions in the middle of the pipeline.
-Eager to make it happen, I made a quick, aggressive stalk and within minutes found myself within 50 yards.
-I edged closer, inch by inch, in hopes of getting within 20 yards.
-Suddenly, it was “go time.”
-As I crawled closer, I looked up to gauge my progress—and saw the bear charging aggressively, right for me!
-Instinctively I came to full draw; as soon as my pins landed on black hair, I let the arrow fly.
-I hadn’t realized that the wind had begun lightly swirling; the bear must have caught my scent.
-Needless to say, I am thankful I looked up when I did!
+Eager to make it happen, I made a quick, aggressive stalk, and within minutes found myself within 50 yards.
+I edged forward inch by inch, in hopes of getting within 20 yards.
+Suddenly, it was go time.
+As I crawled closer, I looked up to gauge my progress — and saw the bear charging aggressively, right for me!
+Instinctively, I came to full draw; as soon as my pins landed on black hair, I let the arrow fly.
+I hadn’t realized the wind had begun lightly swirling.
+The bear must have caught my scent.
+Needless to say, I’m thankful I looked up when I did.

 As the arrow buried into the bruin’s chest, he spun and darted back across the pipeline and into the bush.
-My experience with “head-on” shots has proven to be either extremely good or very bad, so I decided to sit back, calm my nerves, and call my hunting buddy to skip out on work and join the blood trailing.
-After all, I did not have a backup weapon, and it never hurts to have someone over your shoulder with a gun, when you’re on hands and knees looking for tiny drops of bear blood.
+My experience with frontal shots has proven to be either extremely good or very bad, so I decided to sit back, calm my nerves, and call my hunting buddy to skip out on work and join the blood trailing.
+After all, I didn’t have a backup weapon, and it never hurts to have someone over your shoulder with a gun when you’re on hands and knees looking for tiny drops of bear blood.

 The Track

 Upon my bud’s arrival, we wasted no time getting on the bear’s trail.
-Sadly, it was not looking promising—the arrow had fallen out just a few yards into the brush, and there was virtually no sign of blood.
-Gridding back and forth for close to an hour, we finally found the first sign of blood roughly 100 yards from where the arrow had fallen out.
-At first, it was just a drop or two—then a steady trail.
+Sadly, it wasn’t looking promising — the arrow had fallen out just a few yards into the brush, and there was virtually no sign of blood.
+Gridding back and forth for close to an hour, making sure to keep the Track tool running in HuntStand, we finally found the first sign of blood roughly 100 yards from where the arrow had fallen out.
+At first, it was just a drop or two … then a steady trail.
 Following the blood trail for close to 500 yards, we were feeling quite skeptical.
-Suddenly my hunting partner caught movement 100 yards ahead.
+Suddenly, my hunting partner caught movement 100 yards ahead.
 There the bruin sat, still alive, with his beady eyes staring right at us.
-Stumbling to nock another arrow before the bruin’s next move, I somehow managed to get to full draw and follow up with a vital shot—finishing the bear promptly.
+Stumbling to nock another arrow before the bruin’s next move, I somehow managed to get to full draw and follow up with a vital shot — finishing the bear promptly.

 Reflection

 Prior to this hunt I had never even hunted this province, let alone the specific area.
-Here I was just a few days into the season, sitting next to my first British Columbia, DIY black bear.
-The feeling of accomplishment on a spot-and-stalk, DIY hunt is like none other—especially for a large predator like this one.
-It is almost a surreal feeling when all of your scouring of hunting regulations, pouring over maps, and many phone calls to local fish and game offices all comes together—especially early in the season!
+Here I was, just a few days into the season, sitting next to my first DIY black bear in British Columbia.
+Tagging a large predator like this one delivered a feeling of accomplishment like none other.
+It’s almost a surreal feeling when all your scouring of hunting regulations, poring over maps, and many phone calls to local fish and game offices all comes together.
+And what a way to kick of a new year of hunting.

 Plan Your Hunt

 Regardless of where you’re located in North America, there are DIY black bear options available for spot-and-stalk hunters willing to travel.
-For US citizens, Idaho and Alaska are two of the most-popular destinations.
-Here, you’ll find great bear densities and even multiple tag opportunities in many state areas.
-For Canadians, Saskatchewan is without doubt a prime target for a DIY bear hunt.
-This is not to say that these select locations are the only areas to look into, but are good starting points if you’re looking to go it alone.
-Wherever your search takes you, you won’t regret it if you end up with an adrenaline-pumping hunt like the one I was fortunate enough to experience last spring.
-Are you ready for the DIY, spot-and-stalk challenge?
+For U.S. citizens, Idaho and Alaska are two of the most popular destinations.
+There, you’ll find great bear densities, over-the-counter tags, and even multiple tag opportunities in many areas with abundant public land.
+For Canadians, Saskatchewan is undoubtedly a prime target for a DIY bear hunt.
+These aren’t the only locations to look into, but they’re good starting points if you’re planning to go it alone.
+Wherever your search takes you, you won’t regret pursuing the thrill of these mysterious beasts.
+Are you up for the challenge?